ma1987-bit/Myschematics/projects/super-ui-lib/schematics/migrations/README.md

 ## Tutorial: Getting Started

- 1. Install super-ui-lib to your application `ng add super-ui-lib` if you install it from local registery (verdaccio) `ng add super-ui-lib --registery http://localhost:4873/ `
+ 1. Install super-ui-lib to your application `ng add super-ui-lib` if you install it from local registery (verdaccio) `ng add super-ui-lib --registery http://localhost:4873/ `and after that
+Run `ng update super-ui-lib` to update your library to the last version to avoid any breaking changes.

 ## Build